 Choosing the right punching bag is the key to improved workout performance and success in your at-home boxing training.
 With so many options and sizes available, it can be difficult to determine which heavy bag is right for you, especially as a beginner boxer.
-We’ll show you how to pick the right boxing bag for at home use.
+We’ll show you how to choose a punching bag for at-home use.

 Which Type of Punching Bag Is Best?

 Punching bags come in all shapes and sizes.
 They each have their own pros and cons and the “best” one for you depends on your needs.
 The first thing you need to do is determine where your training space will be and what kind of boxing bag is best for your space.
 Here are some of the different options you can choose from:

 What Types of Heavy Punching Bags Are There?

 Heavy bags—like the name implies—are punching bags generally weighing up to 200 pounds.
 There are two types of heavy punching bags you can use: